Trisha Yearwood: 2018–present: Return to music

 Yearwood at the Library of Congress, March 2020.

 In late 2018, Yearwood announced the release of a new album consisting of songs previously recorded by Frank Sinatra.
 Titled Let's Be Frank, it was recorded live at the Capitol Records building, and was backed by a full orchestra.
 Yearwood used Sinatra's original microphone during the recording process.
 It was released in December 2018, exclusively at Williams Sonoma stores, and worldwide on February 14, 2019.
 The album peaked at number 2 on the Billboard Jazz Albums chart.
 In his review, Kevin John Coyne of Country Universe praised the release, giving it four of five possible stars.

-Yearwood then announced plans for her 12th studio album, entitled Every Girl, her first album of original material in over 12 years.
+Yearwood then announced plans for her 12th studio album, titled Every Girl, her first album of original material in over 12 years.
 Its lead single, "Every Girl in This Town", was released in June 2019 and debuted at number 21 on the US Country Airplay chart, marking the highest chart debut of her career.
 Every Girl was released in August 2019 and featured collaborations with Garth Brooks, Kelly Clarkson, and Don Henley.
 The album peaked at number five on the US country chart and number 57 on the Billboard 200.
 Every Girl received critical praise upon its release.
 Allmusic's Thom Jurek gave the album four of five stars, calling it "more commanding and more emotionally resonant than in years past."
 Roughstocks Matt Bjorke commented, "Trisha Yearwood has chosen 14 diverse songs, which showcase her pristine voice, an instrument as strong today as it has ever been, if not more powerful."
 Yearwood embarked on her first solo tour in six years to support the album, which launched in October 2019.
 To celebrate the 30th anniversary of her career, Yearwood released a deluxe edition of Every Girl in August 2021.
 This contained an acoustic version of her debut single "She's in Love with the Boy", along with new songs "I Dare You to Love" and "Shallow", a duet with Garth Brooks.

 Following an induction to the Hollywood Walk of Fame, her 16th studio album was issued in July 2025 titled, The Mirror.
 Consisting of self-composed songs, it was inspired by a newfound confidence to her write her own material.
 It received a five-star review from AllMusic's Thom Jurek, who called it "a masterpiece" and also wrote that it had "musical maturity" that "seamlessly juxtaposes radio-friendly contemporary country".
 Adam Tamburin of Axios concluded that its "new songs hold their own alongside the classics from the rest of her 34-year career."
 The Mirror made the top 40 of the US country albums and independent albums charts.
 Her second solo collection of Christmas music was released in November 2025 titled Christmastime.
 The project featured production from Don Was and consisted of Christmas standards.
 A twelve-day holiday tour is set to follow the album's release in December 2025.